Spezp/myButler/README.md

 Users are able to change a category of an item in case it was mis-categorized or could not be categorized at all.

-A mid-term project which worked on the following skills:
+Worked on the following skills:
 -- ES6 for server-side (Node) code
 -- ES5 for front-end code
 -- Node